karimarttila/karimarttila.github.io/_posts/2020-09-01-using-clojure-in-command-line-with-babashka.md

 ### Babashka Use Cases

 I really like the idea that I can now use Clojure in shell scripting.
-Of course I could use Clojure in shell scripting also without Babashka but JVM boot takes quite a long time which makes testing of the script in command line a bit painful.
+Of course, I could use Clojure in shell scripting without Babashka but starting a small Clojure script on JVM has certain penalties (if you are interested about the topic, read an excellent article [Clojure's slow start — what's inside?](http://clojure-goes-fast.com/blog/clojures-slow-start/) by Alexander Yakushev to learn more about it).
 Not so with Babashka - Babashka boots lightning fast:

 ```bash
 λ> time bb '(println "Hello world!")'